-Our Top Picks for Best Mechanical Pencil:
+Our Top Picks For The Best Mechanical Pencil

-American Classic Mechanical Pencil
+1. American Classic

 It’s hard to beat a classic and the Skilcraft American .9mm is just that.
 Long touted by members of the Armed Forces for its dependability and the clarity of its line, this pencil continues to deliver today for military and civilian users by the millions.

 When you need a graphite pencil that’s going to perform in the field or in the office without having to make endless trips to the sharpener, the Skilcraft American Classic is the pencil for you.
 Nothing flashy about this product; just years of reliable performance for anyone who purchases it.
 Push action lead, oversized 1 1/4 inch eraser and rubber grip complete the list of features.

 - Weight4 oz

 The generous interior compartment stores plenty of backup lead refills.

 Convenient spring pocket clip so you can always have it at the ready.

 Shock absorbing tip protects the exposed graphite from breaking.